Chief of Party

 Dr Charity Kruger

-Ennettie M'buka is Democracy Works Foundation's Malawi Country Director.
 Ennettie has extensive knowledge and experience in democratic governance; development and coordination of donor-funded interventions and monitoring program plans.
-Prior to joining DWF, Ennettie was a Program Officer for Tilitonse Fund responsible for a portfolio of 22 CBO projects.
-She was responsible for guiding the implementation of the projects, from supervising the proposal development, capacity building of the organizations, monitoring the implementation both technically and financially to evaluating the projects.
-She has also worked as a Program Analyst for Elections and Social Cohesion for UNDP Malawi responsible for elections processes and social cohesion governance projects.
-She has also worked for Malawi Parliament and Guys and St Thomas Hospital in London.
-She holds a Bachelors from the Catholic University of Eastern Africa and a Master of Business Administration from Hull University in the United Kingdom.
+She was previously a Program Officer for Tilitonse Fund responsible for a portfolio of 22 CBO projects and responsible for guiding the implementation, proposal development, capacity building and monitoring of projects.
+She has worked as a Program Analyst for Elections and Social Cohesion at UNDP Malawi.
+Prior to this, she worked for Malawi Parliament and Guys and St Thomas Hospital in London.
+She holds a Bachelors from the Catholic University of Eastern Africa and a Master of Business Administration from Hull University, UK.

 Kholu is a policy analyst with over 14 years’ experience in civil society engagement, particularly in Lesotho.
 Her experience spans from working with different political parties to having a keen interest in issues of democracy, human rights and good governance.
 She holds a BA in Economics and Geography from the National University of Lesotho and a Master’s Degree in Public Administration from Flinders University, Australia.

-Shannon Bernhardt has significant experience in programme management, leadership and youth development, curriculum design and strategic management.
-He previously served as the Program Director at the South Africa-Washington International Program (SAWIP), a non-profit development program that aims to support students from the Universities of Cape Town, Johannesburg, Pretoria, Stellenbosch and the Western Cape to become servant leaders and engaged citizens in their communities.
-Prior to this, Shannon worked at the University of Cape Town as a student development co-ordinator; responsible for oversight student organisations and development agencies, grant making and skills development.
-He is also an experienced civic skills facilitator and coach.
-Shannon holds a Bachelor of Social Science Honours in Political Communication and is currently pursuing a Master of Philosophy in Higher Education.
-His research interests include civic education, democratic consolidation and youth participation in politics.
+Shannon has significant experience in programme management, leadership and youth development, curriculum design and strategic management.
+He was previously Programme Director at the South Africa-Washington International Program (SAWIP) and worked at the University of Cape Town as a student development co-ordinator being responsible for oversight student organisations and development agencies, grant making and skills development.
+He holds a Bachelor of Social Science Honours in Political Communication and is currently pursuing a Master of Philosophy in Higher Education.

 With an academic background in Demography and Population studies, Goitseone’s research interests focus on social determinants of health amongst marginalised populations living in urban informal areas of Johannesburg.
 She has worked in the NGO sector for five years primarily with vulnerable women and in HIV advocacy.
 From her previous work with Doctors Without Borders, as a Data Quality Manager, she generated statistics which were used as evidence for better availability of essential medicines in South African public healthcare facilities.
 Her previous work experience has primarily focused on working with and representing marginalised groups in the health sector.
 She holds a Master’s degree in Demography and Population Studies from the University of the Witwatersrand.